umbertocappellazzo/Llama-AVSR/README.md

 ### 2) Datasets Pre-processing

-We rigoroulsy follow auto-avsr [paper](https://arxiv.org/abs/2303.14307) to pre-process the LRS3 and VoxCeleb 2 datasets.
+We rigorously follow auto-avsr [paper](https://arxiv.org/abs/2303.14307) to pre-process the LRS3 and VoxCeleb 2 datasets.
 All the steps to achieve this can be found [here](https://github.com/mpc001/auto_avsr/tree/main/preparation).

-For LRS3, the tree-structure of the directory is like:
+For LRS3, the tree-structure of the directory is:

 ```
 LRS3